moschiel/parse_dtc_from_asc/README.md

 - Parse multi-frame DM1 messages using BAM (Broadcast Announce Message).
 - Maintain a list of active faults, adding new faults and marking those that are inactive for a specified period (debounce inactive).
 - Emulate real-time processing based on timestamps in the log file.
-- GUI display of active faults (white) and inactive faults (gray) with dynamic updates.
+- GUI display of active faults (white) , inactive faults (gray), and candidate faults (white), with dynamic updates.
 - Adjustable debounce inactive time setting via GUI.

 ## Usage